anton-dorn/home_credit_default_prediction/README.md

 - `loading_data.ipynb` — loads the raw dataset into MySQL (run locally)
 - `feature_engineering.sql` — joins all tables with `application_train` and engineers the 142 features
 - `home_credit_main.ipynb` — trains and compares Logistic Regression, GBM and XGBoost
-- `sample.csv` — a 100-row sample of the final aggregated table

 ## Data Source